blakeshaffer/website2021/content/home/publications_nonecon.md

 headless: true

 # Order that this section appears on the page.
-weight: 23
+weight: 21

-title: Peer-reviewed policy papers and reports
+title: Journal articles (outside energy and economics)
 subtitle: ''

 content: